Raymond Philyaw: Early life

 Philyaw attended Southwood High School in Caddo Parish, Louisiana.
 While there, he participated in football, basketball and track & field, winning a district championship his senior year in both football and basketball.

 College career

-Philyaw attended Northeast Louisiana University, where he continued his football career.
+Philyaw attended Northeast Louisiana University (now University of Louisiana at Monroe), where he continued his football career.
 Philyaw started his sophomore through senior seasons for the Indians.
 At the completion of his career in 1996, Philyaw's 52 career touchdown passes stood as a school record until Steven Jyles broke his record in 2005.
 In 2009, Philyaw was inducted into the ULM Athletics Hall of Fame.

 Statistics

 Philyaw's college stats at the completion of the 1996 season.
 Source: